michaelahlers/scala-guide/readme.md

 If I'm successful, my readers will find they can get more from the language and be more productive with it!

-## Frequently Asked Questions
+## [Frequently Asked Questions][frequently-asked-questions]

 You might be wondering why Scala 2 is prevalent here, why I chose to lean on SBT for builds, or have another question about the guide.
-These questions and their answers are all found at [_Frequently Asked Questions_][frequently-asked-questions].
+These questions and their answers are all found [in the wiki at Frequently Asked Questions][frequently-asked-questions].

 [frequently-asked-questions]: ../../wiki/Frequently+Asked+Questions